Katherine Rose Morley

 Katherine Rose Morley (born 3 October 1989) is an English actress.
 She is best known for her television roles in The Mill (2013–2014), Vera (2015), Thirteen (2016), Last Tango in Halifax (2013–2020), Clink (2019), The Syndicate (2021), and the Black Mirror episode "Demon 79" (2023).

 Early life

 Katherine Rose Morley was born in the Woolton suburb of Liverpool on 3 October 1989.
 Her acting debut came at age 12 in a production of The Lion, the Witch and the Wardrobe at St Julie's Catholic High School in Woolton.
 Between the ages of 13 and 19, she spent time with Liverpool's Everyman and Playhouse Youth Theatre, taking part in the company's Everyword Festival.
 She later attended the Guildhall School of Music and Drama, where she won the institute's Gold Medal for Drama, a prestigious award given to one performer each year.
 She graduated with a BA in 2012.
-She also studied abroad at the Central Academy of Drama in Beijing and the Prima del Teatro in Pisa.
+She also studied at the Central Academy of Drama in Beijing and the Prima del Teatro in Pisa.